Demetrius Kantakouzenos: Service to the Branković dynasty

 Dimitrije had another traumatic experience, according to some chronicles, Sultan Mehmed the Conqueror executed several members of the Kantakouzenos family in Serbia; Janja was executed in Istanbul in September 1477 together with his two younger brothers, Alexios and George, his four sons and twelve grandsons, on the orders of Sultan Mehmed II.
 The fact that the Serbian Kantakouzenos (Kantakuzini) were closely related to Irene Kantakouzene (Jerina), the wife of Serbian Despot Đurađ Branković, who gave his daughter Mara Branković in marriage to Murad II, did not prevent their execution.
 Dimitrije somehow survived this massacre and left Novo Brdo.
 For a short while, he lived with Mara Branković, the daughter of Đurađ and Jerina Branković (Irene Kantakouzene), the widow of Murad II, and the stepmother of Mehmed the Conqueror, the same Sultan who ordered the executions.
 After the death of Mara Branković in 1487, Dimitrije left Serbia and stayed near the Black Sea with some still surviving relatives.
 There he died, but the exact year of his death is not known.

 Works

 With Mara Branković's influence, Ivan of Rila's relics were moved from Trnovo to the newly rebuilt Rila monastery.
 While residing in the Rila monastery in 1469, Kantakuzin wrote a biography of Saint John of Rila and a touching "Prayer to the Holy Virgin" imploring her aid in combating sin.
 The biography attempts to explain the reasons for the Christians' defeat at the hands of the Turks.
 The preserved acrostic in his "Service to St. John of Rila" indicates that it was written originally in the Old Serbian idiom.
 His moving supplications is among the most impressive prayers in Old Serbian literature.

 In addition to several epistolary works, Kantakuzin wrote "Hymns to St. Demetrios" and "Destruction of Dacia."

-Kantakuzin, a poet of death, is indubitably one of the most talented and most original of Serbian medieval poets.
+Kantakuzin, a poet of death, is regarded as an original talent among Serbian medieval poets.